 In your Exponea project, you may have multiple users, who can access customer data.
 It is important that only the most trusted users of your Exponea project have access to the PII of your privacy and the safety of the data.
 To make PII of your customers visible only to some users there are two steps.
 Firstly, flagging which data is to be considered PII and secondly, granting your users an appropriate access right.

 - To flag which data is PII, first, go to

 Data & Assets>

 eventstab.
 The tab you select depends on which PII you would like to flag.

 - Hover over the attribute you want to flag as PII and click on the lock icon.

 *Note that for events, you need to click on an event to expand the list of its attributes and then you can flag PII individually.

-In the access management, you can create different categories of users and grant each specific access rights.
+In the access management, you can create different categories (or "roles") of users and grant each specific access rights.
 Only the users whom you grant the rights to view personal data can see the data that you had flagged in the previous step.
 Read more on this in the Access Management article.